kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/02-part-advanced-react/15-firebase-w-redux/155-create-separate-test-db.md

 }
 ```

-* If we are in the test environment do one thing
+* If we are in the `test` environment do one thing
-* If we are in the development environment do another thing
+* If we are in the `development` environment do another thing

 ## Secrets are important
 * We need to take special care of our firebase API key variables
 * If someone has them they can destroy our app

+### Two files are better than one
 * We will create 2 separate files that both will be excluded from the git repository and we will read them in to our app in this part of the code

 ### .env.test
 * Will hold our test environment variables
-* All variables that firebase needs (for testing)
+* All variables that Firebase needs (for testing)

 ### .env.development
 * Will hold our development environment variables
-* All variables that firebase needs (for development)
+* All variables that Firebase needs (for development)

 ### What about production?
 * Heroku will let us set all these up so we won't have a file
-* But if you are not using Heroku for Production, you will need to set up a file for this
+* **note** But if you are not using Heroku for Production, you MAY need to set up a file for this

 ## Create 2 files in the root of your app
 * .env.development